meower-media/website/Clients.md

 - Cache chat and post data
 - Use Cloudlink to get updates to cached information
-- You must use the latest version of the API or Websocket.
+- You should use the latest version of the API

 ### Vulnerabilities